evanbowman/BPCore-Engine/README.md

 * `fade(amount, [custom_color_hex], [include_sprites], [include_overlay])`
 Fade the screen.
 Amount should be in the range `0.0` to `1.0`.

+* `scroll(layer, x_amount, y_amount)`
+Scroll tile layer by `x_amount`, `y_amount`.
+Note that on the Gameboy Advance, scroll offsets are inverted.

+* `music(source_file, offset)`
+Play mono 16kHz signed 8bit PCM audio from the given source file string.
+All music loops, and you may specify an offset into the music file with the `offset` parameter.

+* `sound(source_file, priority)`
+Play mono 16kHz signed 8bit PCM audio from the given source file string.
+Unlike the music, sounds do not loop.
+The engine can only render four audio channels at a time--3 for sound effects, and one for the music.
+If you already have three sounds playing, the sound effect with the lowest priority will be evicted if the sound that you are requesting has a higher priority.

 # Example

 ``` Lua